lizhanmit/java-concurrency/README.md

 ### Atomic Access

 - Reads and writes are atomic for reference variables and for most primitive variables (all types except `long` and `double`).
 - Reads and writes are atomic for all variables declared `volatile` (including `long` and `double` variables).
+For instance, `public volatile int count;`.

 Atomic actions are free from thread interference but memory consistency errors are still possible.
 Use `volatile` to avoid as any write to a `volatile` variable establishes a happens-before relationship with subsequent reads of that same variable.
 So, changes to a `volatile` variable are always visible to other thread.

+Function of `volatile`: ensure visibility of shared variables.

 ---